2024-2025 Academic Catalog

 Investigation of how religion has shaped African American identity, culture and community.
 Addresses the religious experience of African Americans through their theology, literature, music, history, and creative arts in the forms of the slave narratives, the spirituals and Gospel music, black homiletics, and other writings.
 Prerequisite(s): REL 500C.

 REL 531.
-Theology of Disability.
+Theology, Bioethics, and the Body.
 3 Hours

 REL 535.
 The Mystery of God.
 2-3 Hours